er2/hack4good/README.txt

 cd_sunlight_state_abbr2name($state_abbr);
 cd_sunlight_state_name2abbr($state_name);

 * CONGRESS MODULE *

 The congress module is an example implementation of the API.
 It provides a few blocks and a user tab showing members of congress.
+This module is depricated and will eventually be removed.
+You should probably use the Views integration instead.

 * DEVELOPED BY *